The story behind the fund

 Working with the local authorities in these three areas, NHPF1 houses people in Bristol, Oxford and Milton Keynes facing homelessness in stable, private tenancies without deposits.
 After buying each of the 229 properties the fund refurbished all of them to a high standard, including making them more energy efficient, helping to reduce some bills for tenants.

-To date across all Resonance’s homelessness property funds around 3,000 people have been housed in over 1,000 homes.
+To date across all Resonance’s impact property funds, over 3,600 people have been housed in over 1,140 homes.

 READ OUR LATEST SOCIAL impact report